KNjau254/Data-Science-Salaries-Analysis/README.md

 # Data-Science-Salaries-Analysis
 Data source: https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023?resource=download

-In this Repo, I used Jupyter notebook to explore trends &amp; salaries in data science.
+In this Repo, I used Python through Jupyter notebook to explore trends &amp; salaries in data science.
 I explored the data using the following steps:
 1. Installing and importing required libraries
 2. Uploading the data